 We encourage parents seeking additional assistance from outside sources with payment of their fees to ensure their application is completed in full and returned to the appropriate association in a timely manner.
 This is to ensure that they have the best possible opportunity of receiving the assistance available to them.

 For further information on the fee support options available to parents for the 2019/2020 academic year please review Fee Support.

-All school trips must be paid in advance or paid directly to an external Travel Agent when instructed.
-The school reserves the right to withhold permission for any student whose account is in arrears to participate on trips organised by the school unless an alternative payment arrangement is in effect.
+All school trips must be paid in advance or paid directly to an external travel agent when instructed.
+The school reserves the right to withhold permission for any student whose account is in arrears to participate in trips organised by the school unless an alternative payment arrangement is in effect.

 All deposits for school trips are non-refundable unless the trip is cancelled by the school.
 If a student has paid a deposit for a trip but has not paid the remainder of the balance prior to the commencement of the trip they will not be permitted to travel.

 Student’s participating in certain sports may be offered the opportunity of availing of ‘training camp’ trips in the school year, at an additional cost.
 The Director of Sport will notify parents of these trips as soon as the information is available.

 Under our Terms and Conditions of entry, students are expected to attend for the full academic year.
 No refunds or reduction of fees will be permitted where a student is removed from the school for a period of time during Transition Year.
 For clarification purposes, where a full school term’s notice is given before the removal of a student in Transition Year, the full year’s fees will remain payable where the student is re-entering the school for 5th Year.